Michael Whitney

 SNOHOMISH — The city’s first woman to serve on City Council, Anne K. Eason, died April 12, her obituary states.
 She was 86.

 OLYMPIA — The state Legislature Saturday approved a bipartisan, $15.5 billion transportation plan that in part increases the state gas tax for the first time since 2016.
-Regular gas will rise from $0.494 per gallon now to $0.554 on July 1.
+The state tax on regular gas will rise from $0.494 per gallon now to $0.554 on July 1.
 It codifies a 2% annual gas tax increase from summer 2026 onward.
 Diesel gas tax will rise by 3 cents per gallon July 1, and another 3 cents in summer 2027, then have 2% increases every year from 2028 onward.

 Snohomish fishing dock to be rebuilt this year